erodriguezds/vuetables/README.md

 # vuetables
-Easy to integrate DataTable components, inpired in https://datatables.net/
+DataTable components, inpired in https://datatables.net/, and styled with Bootstrap 4 classes.